badeggg/RedBlackTree/README.md

 console.log(tree.sortedArray());

 /**
- * obj2 property change does not impact comparison, obj2 is still bigger than obj1 and smaller
+ * obj2 property's changing does not impact comparison, obj2 is still bigger than obj1 and
- * then obj3
+ * smaller then obj3
  */
 obj2.start = 2.8;
 console.log(tree.has(obj2)); // print true